 Skip to content

-According to the State Legislature it is illegal to drive, operate, or be in control of any motor vehicle while you are under the influence of alcohol, a controlled substance or a hazardous substance.
-You will be charged with a DWI in Minnesota by having an alcohol concentration of .08, having any amount of metabolites or controlled substance in the body driving a commercial vehicle, than you can’t have an alcohol concentration of .04 or more.
-A Minnesota DWI can also be charged when you refuse to submit to a test.
+It is illegal to drive, operate, or be in control of any motor vehicle while you are under the influence of alcohol, a controlled substance or a hazardous substance.
+You will be charged with a DWI by having an alcohol concentration of .08, having any amount of metabolites or controlled substance in the body driving a commercial vehicle, than you can’t have an alcohol concentration of .04 or more.
+A DWI can also be charged when you refuse to submit to a test.

 5/5